NATO CIMIC & CMI Education & Individual Training Landscape

 Detailed technical instructions on how to proceed, and the permitted time for fulfilling the ADL module, will be delivered to you with your course registration package.

-Inhouse CIMIC & CMI expertise, training facilities, accommodation, catering service and a broad network of external supporters allows the CCOE to run all courses at reasonable prices.
+Inhouse CIMIC & CMI expertise, training facilities, accommodation, catering service and a broad network of external supporters allow the CCOE to run all courses at reasonable prices.
 Some figures?
-For our current course fees please visit our website.
-For courses at the CCOE in The Hague, we provide the opportunity to book a comfortable room for 10,- Euro per day and have full board for less than 15,- Euro per day (rates for accommodation and full board may differ at other course locations).
-Our modular course system enables potential savings up to 50% of the course fee.
+For our current course fees, please visit our website.
+For courses at the CCOE in The Hague, we provide the opportunity to book a comfortable room for 10,- Euro per day and have a full board for less than 15,- Euro per day (rates for accommodation and the full board may differ at other course locations).
+Our modular course system enables potential savings of up to 50% of the course fee.
 Students of NATO’s partner nations, listed in ePRIME, can receive up to 100% refund of all fees, incl. travel costs.